Albania and the EU

 Such rhetoric, as well as a number of parliamentary decisions that followed, gave hope that – inspired by the common goal of EU accession – Albania's highly divisive politics would become less confrontational.

 Albania made progress.
 On 1 April 2009 it joined NATO.
 On 28 April 2009, exactly a year after Edi Rama's speech in Brussels, Albania submitted its application for EU membership.

 However, the parliamentary elections of 28 June 2009, which saw the incumbent, Sali Berisha, win by the narrowest of margins, marked a return to political polarisation and confrontation.
 The opposition, which had expected victory, accused Berisha of massive fraud.
 The OSCE election observer mission noted in its final report that "while meeting most OSCE commitments, these elections did not fully realize Albania's potential to adhere to the highest standards for democratic elections."

-The opinion on Albania's membership application issued by the Commission on 9 November 2010 made it clear, however, that Albania will not advance further on the path to accession until and unless it manages to resolve the political turmoil.
+The opinion on Albania's membership application issued by the Commission on 9 November 2010 made it clear, however, that Albania would not advance further on the path to accession until and unless it manages to resolve the political turmoil.
 Pointedly, the Commission refrained from recommending the start of negotiations or even granting Albania official candidate status.
 It stressed the need for Albania to address twelve priority measures, including:

-- to ensure proper functioning of Parliament on the basis of a constructive and sustained political dialogue among all political parties.
+- to ensure proper functioning of Parliament on the basis of a constructive and sustained political dialogue among all political parties;

-- to modify the legislative framework for elections in line with OSCE-ODIHR recommendations.
+- to modify the legislative framework for elections in line with OSCE-ODIHR recommendations;

 - to ensure elections are conducted in line with European and international standards.